 This was an interesting technical journey with a lot of hiccups along the way but I’m really happy to be posting again.
 I apologise if some of you received random emails while the site was down.
 There was a glitch in the system that should now be resolved.
 Crosses fingers.
-I have mentioned all of these trials and tribulations only as a precursor to say that this is why there is still a lot more content coming this year and this is a bare bones version of the new web content.
+I have mentioned all of these trials and tribulations only as a precursor to say that this is a bare bones version of the new web content.
 I look forward to posting 4 times a month when I’m not on a project.
 I have also been working on several new sections of the blog to make sure people starting out in the industry have every resource that I didn’t have when I was starting out.
 I want to help people succeed and celebrate their successes.

 OLD ART DEPARTMENTAL SITE